johannesbrandenburger/gantt-editor/README.md

 - Dragging marker emits `onChangeVerticalMarker(id, date)`; update your state for persistence.
 - Clicking marker emits `onClickVerticalMarker(id)`.
 - `isReadOnly` disables marker dragging globally.
-- `draggable: false` disables dragging for one marker.
+- `draggable: false` disables direct dragging for one marker.
+- `movableByContextMenu: false` excludes one marker from background context-menu move actions.
+- These props are independent; e.g. a marker can be `draggable: false` and still `movableByContextMenu: true`.

 ## Utility Exports